 - 1. To elect as directors the nine nominees named in the attached proxy materials; - 2.
 To approve, on an advisory basis, named executive officer compensation; - 3.
-To ratify Ernst & Young LLP as our independent registered public accounting firm for fiscal 2013; and - 4.
+To approve the term extension and the material terms for performance-based awards under the Cintas Corporation 2005 Equity Compensation Plan; - 4.
+To approve the Cintas Corporation Management Incentive Plan; - 5.
+To ratify Ernst & Young LLP as our independent registered public accounting firm for fiscal 2014; and - 6.
 To conduct other business if properly raised.

-Only shareholders of record on August 20, 2012, are entitled to notice of and to vote at, or attend, the meeting or any adjournment thereof.
-The approximate mailing date of the Notice of Internet Availability of Proxy Materials is September 6, 2012.
+Only shareholders of record on August 26, 2013, are entitled to notice of and to vote at, or attend, the meeting or any adjournment thereof.
+The approximate mailing date of the Notice of Internet Availability of Proxy Materials is September 9, 2013.